mfournial/vimMac/README.md

 You should be set!
 `$ vi`

-# What you can't get out of the box in this repo
+## What you can't get out of the box in this repo
-## Font
+### Font
 I'm using a nice sleek font called [iosevka](https://github.com/be5invis/Iosevka) that is very thin and horizontally condensed, which is essential for me
-## Lightbar
+### Lightbar
 The cool separators takens from the powerbar plugin for Vim require some work, it's the worse really.
 Unless you know how to use Fontpatcher on Mac I recommend the other one they talk about on Lightbar doc, I used it for Linux without sudo rights and it worked just fine.
-## iTerm2
+### iTerm2
 Classic I would say, the default shortcuts work fine with what we already have.

-> So many people use Vim and Ruby (was literally in every website I was going through), is Ruby really the best?
+### Syntax and compiling
+I use Haskell and having to compile it every time you want to type-check can be a pain.
+The best solution for that is to use the ghc-mod package and turn vim into a Haskell IDE if I need to.
+Configuration can be difficult and I'll try to push it at some point.

-# Known bugs and issues
+## Known bugs and issues
 The maximum-awesome integration will fail to update some plugins.
 It's a git issue that just need a bit of file permissions tweeking will do it if I have time